-- 1. Showed the language and text that is different from the California Fire Code and the County Code as shown in Italics. - 2.
-Changed punctuation or a grammatical change. - 3.
+- 1. Showed the language and text that is different from the California Fire Code and the County Code as shown in Italics.
+(AM)endments) (AD)ded) - 2.
+Changed punctuation or a grammatical change.
+(Admin Changes) - 3.
 Words were deleted or sections deleted.
-County amendments were not necessary as section was adopted in model code language. - 4.
+County amendments were not necessary as section was adopted in model code language.
+(Adopted model code language) - 4.
 Revised or referenced texts.
-Changes from the previous code that have been revised. - 5.
+Changes from the previous code that have been (R)EVISED. - 5.
 NO CHANGE (NC) means no changes made.
 Language is the same. - 6.
-NEW Means new image or section provided for clarity.
+NEW Means new image or section provided for clarity. - 7.
+These sections and are substantially equivalent to changes or modifications previously filed by the governing body of the county were in effect as of 9/30/2025. - 8.
+Does not apply to FPD ordinances only found in County Code language